poonw/asteroids/README.md

 - <img width="428" height="277" alt="image" src="https://github.com/user-attachments/assets/490b7769-7271-41af-9c3f-7271cca4a0cc" />

 ### Game class
-- Keep track of the all the game objects in different lists (creation and destruction)
+- Keep track of the all the game objects in different lists (creation and destruction).
-- Responsible to check for collisions in between game objects
+- Responsible to check for collisions in between game objects.
 - Composed of:
   - SpriteFactory
   - RaylibInterface